 As part of my journey, I found myself in Leather and became a charter member of a Leather club.
 Leather has been my guiding force for much of my journey and preserving it, literally and figuratively, is important to me.
 I believe in learning from our history and understanding those that came before us without getting lost in the nostalgia.

 Since Daddy and I have found our homes in Leather, our dynamic is modeled from Leather Daddy/boy dynamics.
 Daddy is nurturing and firm, guiding me and helping me grow as a person and a Leatherboy.
 I strive to serve him in all I do and make sure we’re not super serious all the time.
-I also draw influence from the history of courtesans, improving skills focused around companionship, communication, beauty in all things, and more.
+I also draw influence from the history of courtesans, improving skills focused on companionship, communication, beauty in all things, and more.
 I am also a beginner bootblack and enjoy caring for our leathers.

 Calliope writes at Queer Courtesan, a power exchanged focused blog.
 They are a queer non-binary Leatherboy, proud to be owned by their Daddy.
 Calliope has been an active member of the BDSM community, both online and in-person, for a decade.
 They are a bootblack and aspiring teacher, wanting to pass on the Leather history that’s been handed to them.
 They are also a charter member of a Leather patch club, have taught leather care classes, run lifestyle groups, and currently moderate a private Facebook power exchange group with their Daddy.